sdnts/zup/README.md

 ### Releases

 Running the `Release` GitHub action with a version number tags the `HEAD` on `main` and creates a release draft.
 This must be published by a human manually.
+Also remember to update the Homebrew Formula with the right SHA256 checksums and version!